sadaf-Daneshgar/math-magicians/README.md

 **I would like to thank the following individuals and organizations for their contribution to this project.**

 - I would like to express my heartfelt gratitude to [**Microvere**](https://www.microverse.org/?grsf=mohammad-a-nbtazu) for the invaluable learning experience they have provided.
-The supportive community, dedicated mentors, and remote collaboration opportunities have enhanced my technical skills and prepared me for real-world projects.
-I extend my appreciation to the mentors and staff members for their guidance and support.
-The friendships and knowledge sharing within the Microverse community have made this journey truly rewarding.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>